pychuang/ll-api/doc/source/api-participant.rst

 http://living-labs.net:5001/user/sites/), a sample of (N=100) queries is made available.
 This endpoint allows for downloading these queries.

+After the train phase, new queries (and doclists) will be made available.

+.. note:: We kindly ask you to not enter any of the provided queries
+    into the search engines for testing purposes (unless, of course you have an actual information need that translates in any of the queries).
+    As we are not aware of your the IP addresses you may use for these request, we have no means of filtering such queries out.
+In particular, for the smaller engines such test issues of queries might severely impact the usefulness of our challenge.
+We will, however, monitor for strange behavior.

 .. autoflask:: ll.api.participant:app
    :endpoints: participant/query
    :undoc-static: